ogbendog/Aim-Code-Challenge/readme.md

 the shell script provided will build the tests and run them.
 Has I a windows machine with Java, I would have also provided a .bat

+To run the tests, simply pull them, and run the shell script runTests.sh as follows:

 sh runTests.sh